 Easily accessible from the Visitor Center (Shuttle Stop #1), Watchman Trail begins across the road and up the canyon (just follow the river to the trailhead).
-The trail is relatively short — about 3 miles round trip — and offers nice views of the famous mountain, The Watchman (although it does not reach the top), and the Visitor Center Complex above.
+The trail is relatively short — about three miles round trip — and offers nice views of the famous mountain, The Watchman (although it does not reach the top), and the Visitor Center Complex above.

 The trail isn’t the most exciting one in the park and it doesn’t have the most amazing views, but it is pleasant, especially in the fall or spring.
 It also offers the benefit of often being less crowded than the more popular trails.
 Most older kids could do this trail.
 However, pay close attention as there are several drop-offs along cliff edges where you need to be careful.

 Do note that the entire trail is in the sun, so you’ll want to make sure to bring sunscreen and would be better off doing the hike early in the morning when this section of the canyon is shaded, or on a cloudy day.

 Canyon Overlook Trail